AmrHMorsy/AmrMorsy.github.io/_posts/2024-10-31-RefractionVectorCalculation.md

 \end{equation}

-Now, if you noticed, equation 1 contains a radiacal.
+Now, if you noticed, equation 1 contains a radical.
 If the quantity inside the radical is negative, the equation becomes invalid.

-To be more specific, equation 1 becomes invalid if
+To be more specific, equation 1 can become invalid if
 $$n_L > n_T$$
 .
 This phenomena is called **Total Internal Reflection**, which means that no refraction is happening and the vector is reflecting off the surface.
 In this case, the equation for calculating the reflection vector is the one used.